An entry-level DSLR, the Nikon D3100 is equipped with a plethora of features and functionality for people who are planning to get into photography.

-Due to its full HD video recording capabilities, excellent autofocus system, and exceptional 14.2 MP DX CMOS sensor that ensures stunning image quality, the D3100 is undoubtedly a worthy unit to consider.
-So, if you’re still on the fence about this camera, make sure you stick through till the end before making your decision!
+Due to its full HD video recording capabilities, excellent auto-focus system, and exceptional 14.2 MP DX CMOS sensor that ensures stunning image quality, the D3100 is undoubtedly a worthy unit to consider.
+So, if you’re still on the fence about this camera, make sure you stick through to the end before making your decision!

 To help you make an informed decision, we’ve analyzed the features and specs of the D3100.
 It boasts an impressive feature set that includes:

 This model is equipped with a 14.2 MP high-resolution sensor and an incredibly powerful Expeed 2 processor.
 A higher resolution sensor results in more cropping opportunities and larger prints.
 Nikon has achieved low ISO noise in this unit as well while maintaining high image quality standards at the same time.